zero-day-labs/riscv-iopmp/README.md

 ## License

-This work is licensed under the Apache-2.0 License and the Solderpad Hardware License v2.1 (Apache-2.0 WITH SHL-2.1).
-See [LICENSE.Solerpad](./LICENSE.Solerpad) and [LICENSE.Apache](./LICENSE.Apache) files for details.
+This work is licensed under the Solderpad Hardware License v2.1 (Apache-2.0 WITH SHL-2.1).
+See [LICENSE](./LICENSE) files for details.

 ## Table of Contents